szist/advent_of_code/2022_rust/README.md

 Link to the tasks: https://adventofcode.com/2022

 Most of the code is mostly just trying out and learning rust.
-The quality might be very low.
+None of the code is meant to be examplary nor effecitve.
+The goal was to try out as many features of the language as possible while having some fun.

 * Day1 - first attempts, just trying to write C-style
 * Day2 - learning a bit about modules and pattern matching